-- In Year 4 all students have the opportunity to sit external English exams. - 4-1 sit IGCSE English First Language. - 4-2 sit either IGCSE or CAE (Cambridge Advanced English) - 4-3 sit CAE - 4-4 sit either CAE or FCE - Cambridge CAE tests students to C1 and C2 levels on the Common European Framework for Languages (CEFR).
+- In Year 3, sets 1 & 2 sit CAE (Cambridge Advanced English). - In Year 4, sets 3 & 4 sit CAE (Cambridge Advanced English) Some students may sit FCE (Cambridge First Certificate). - In addition to advanced language work, all students follow a bespoke Pre IB course as preparation for studying IB literature courses. - Cambridge CAE tests students to C1 and C2 levels on the Common European Framework for Languages (CEFR). - FCE tests students at B2 C1.
 An A grade at FCE is equivalent to a pass at CAE.